sadaszewski/cpython/README.md

 5 |> sum([1, 2, 3, 4, 5], start=_)
 ```

-Only one placeholder is allowed!
+Only one placeholder is allowed, since everything happens on the stack!